 - Extreme time dilation

-How To Read Your Edible THC Label
+How To Read Your Edible Label

 There aren’t any federal labeling standards for edible THC products yet, so labels can be unreliable and vastly different from place to place.